wise-team/wise-ci/README.md

 - Feel free to talk with us on our chat: [https://discordapp.com/invite/CwxQDbG](https://discordapp.com/invite/CwxQDbG) .
 - You can read [The Wise Manual](https://docs.wise.vote/introduction)
-- You can also contact Jędrzej at jedrzejblew@gmail.com (if you think that you found a security issue, please contact me quickly).
+- You can also contact us at contact@wiseteam.io (if you think that you found a security issue, please contact us quickly).

 You can also ask questions as issues in appropriate repository: See [issues for this repository](https://github.com/wise-team/wise-ci/issues).